-Our vision of the future of Berger is clear; and at the same time, has much that is currently unknown.
-The clear part is that we are continuously questioning everything.
-How can we make bullets even better and more effective in their given application?
-How can we provide better service and information to our dealers and, most importantly, our customers who choose to shoot our bullets?
-How can Berger Bullets remain the gold standard for rifle bullet manufacturing within the entire industry?
+The vision for Berger is clear and has aspects that remain unknown.
+The clear part is that we will continue to question everything.
+How can we make bullets even better and more effective for their given application?
+How can we provide better services and information to our dealers and those using our bullets?
+How can Berger Bullets remain the gold standard for high performance, precision rifle bullets?